-Making the decision to divorce is not taken lightly, and can change your life and that of your children forever.
-Inghams’ specialist divorce lawyers have decades of experience helping clients make the right choices through this difficult time, to achieve the best possible outcome for all parties.
+Making the decision to divorce is not taken lightly.
+It can change your life and that of your children forever.
+Our solicitors have decades of experience helping clients make the right choices through this difficult time, to achieve the best possible outcome for all parties.

 In order for the court to grant a divorce in the UK, it must be proven that the marriage has broken down to a point at which reconciliation is impossible.
 There are 5 possible reasons that can be given for a marriage breakdown:-